JoelDewey/backup-tools/charts/backup-tools/README.md

   of the `CronJob`.
 Defaults to `Replace`.
 * `startingDeadlineSeconds`: Configures the [`startingDeadlineSeconds`](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#starting-deadline)
   of the `CronJob`.
 Defaults to `60` seconds.
+* `ttlSecondsAfterFinished`: The time-to-live for finished `Job` resources; `Job` resources older than this value are automatically cleaned up.
+Read the [documentation](https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/) for more information.
+Defaults to 7 days.

 ### `podSecurityContext`